polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-maintenance/runtime-upgrades.md

 description: Explains how runtime versioning and storage migration support forkless upgrades for Polkadot SDK-based networks, and what important factors to consider when upgrading your chain.
 ---

-Forkless runtime upgrades are a defining feature of the Polkadot SDK.
-The ability to update the runtime logic without forking the code base enables your blockchain to evolve and improve over time.
-This capability is made possible by including the definition of the runtime execution environment—the runtime WebAssembly blob—as an element in the blockchain's runtime state.
+The on-chain forkless runtime upgrades are one of the defining features of Polkadot SDK-based blockchains.
+The ability to update the runtime logic without forking the network enables your blockchain to evolve and improve seamlessly over time.
+This is made possible through the [WebAssembly (Wasm)](https://webassembly.org/){target=_blank} powered runtimes that are stored in the blockchain state.
+When upgrading the blockchain network, the Wasm code containing the new runtime logic is uploaded on-chain and is swapped with the old code when the upgrade is enacted.

 !!!info "Why 'Forkless'?"
-    Traditional blockchains require a [hard fork](https://en.wikipedia.org/wiki/Fork_(blockchain){target=_blank}) when upgrading the state transition function of their chain.
+    Traditional blockchains require a [hard fork](https://en.wikipedia.org/wiki/Fork_(blockchain){target=\_blank} when upgrading the state transition function of their chain.
-    A hard fork requires all node operators to stop their nodes and manually upgrade to the latest executable.
+    A hard fork requires all node operators to download the latest executable and typically restart their nodes.
-    For distributed production networks, coordination of hard fork upgrades can be a complex process.
+    For distributed and decentralized blockchain production networks, coordination of hard fork upgrades can be a complex process.

 Because the runtime is part of the blockchain state, network maintainers can leverage the blockchain's capabilities for trustless, decentralized consensus to securely make enhancements to the runtime.

-In the FRAME, the [`system`](https://paritytech.github.io/polkadot-sdk/master/frame_system/index.html){target=_blank} pallet defines [the `set_code` extrinsic](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/enum.Call.html#variant.set_code){target=_blank} that is used to update the WebAssembly code for the runtime.
+In FRAME, the [`system`](https://paritytech.github.io/polkadot-sdk/master/frame_system/index.html){target=\_blank} pallet defines the [`set_code`](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/enum.Call.html#variant.set_code){target=\_blank} extrinsic that is used to update the WebAssembly code for the runtime.

 !!!info "Parachain vs Solo Chain Upgrades"
     While the `set_code` extrinsic is sufficient for updating the runtime in solo chain setups, parachains must undergo a different procedure of calling `authorize_upgrade`, followed by `apply_authorized_upgrade`.
-These extrinsics ensure that the relay chain is aware of the upgrade, and that it gets applied
+These extrinsics ensure that the relay chain is aware of the upgrade, and that it gets applied.

 When updating a runtime, there is a differentiation in _adding_ functionality to the runtime versus _updating_ existing functionality.
-In many cases, updating existing functionality, such as how a pallet stores state, would require a [storage migration](#storage-migration).
+In many cases, updating existing functionality, such as how a pallet stores state, would require a [storage migration](#storage-migrations).

 ## Runtime Versioning